Department of Justice is now the Department of Communities and Justice. Find out more >

 Do you get:

 legal advice.
 You can talk to a lawyer about:

-You will need the court's permission if you are using the small claims procedure in the Federal Circuit Court and you want a lawyer to represent you.
+You will need the Court's permission if you are using the small claims procedure in the Federal Circuit and Family Court of Australia and you want a lawyer to represent you.

 Use this space to write down notes about how the law affects your case.

 Think about what you want to ask for at mediation.
 You should think about what the lowest amount is that you would be willing to accept.